breyerjs/Automatic_Author_Identification/README.md

 PROGRAM FLOW:

 	1. User Enters Information:
-		In order to run this program, the user must enter the name of each author (4 in total) and a filepath that holds text files of novels written by the associated author.
-Finally, the user must enter a filepath for the test files.
-This path must contain some number of text files written by the four authors.
-These need not all be written by the same author, but they must be written by one of the four authors entered earlier.
+		In order to run this program, the user must enter a filepath.
+In the filepath, there must be one folder per known authors.
+Each folder must contain some number of novels by that author.
+There must also be a file named "Test", which will house the novels to be evaluated.
+These need not all be written by the same author, but they should each be written by one of the known authors.

 	2. Create Authors:
-		The program begins by creating the Author objects for each of the four authors entered.
+		The program begins by creating the Author objects for each of the author filepaths.
-		These build Novel objects from the files in their given filepath.
-The Author objects are stored inthe knownAuthors list.
-Additionally, the program creates an author from the test files, which is stored in the variable testAuth.
-This is not stored in knownAuthors.
-All authors, known and unknown, are put through the prime_data() function together.
-This function multiplies or divides the items in summaryDict by a power of 10 so that they fall roughly between 0.1 and 1.
+		These Author objects build Novel objects from the files in their respective filepaths.
+		The Author objects are all stored in a list called allAuthors.
+This list is processed by the prime_data function, which multiplies or divides the items in summaryDict by a power of 10 so that they fall roughly between 0.1 and 1.
 Each feature, across all authors, is multiplied/divided by the same power of 10 so the relative proportions stay consistent.
 		I've found that performing these multiplications/divisions significantly increases the performance of this program.
+Finally, the allAuthors is separated into a knownAuthors list and a variable testAuth, which holds the test Author.

 	3. Run the Maxent Classifier:
 		Training and test sets are defined from the Authors that have been created.
-The named authors become the training data and the unknown author becomes the test set.
+The knownAuthors become the training data and the testAuth becomes the test set.
 A classifier object is built from the training data, and then it is used to identify the test data.

 	4. Print Results: